-By this time you are required to have completed your first 35 hours of periodic training before you receive a DQC.
-On finishing the 35 hours training, a DQC will be issued to drivers that hold a Northern Ireland photocard licence.
+You need to do your first 35 hours of periodic training before you receive a DQC.
+On finishing the 35 hours training, a DQC will be issued to you if you at hold a Northern Ireland photocard licence.

 Carrying proof of your Driver CPC status

 You must always carry your DQC as evidence of your Driver CPC status while driving professionally.
 If you don't, you will be liable for penalties.

 The Driver CPC is enforced in all European Union (EU) member states.
 If you are driving in another EU country, you must still hold a valid Driver CPC, and carry your DQC, unless you have an exemption.

 Lost and stolen cards - applying for a replacement DQC

-If your DQC has been lost, stolen or damaged, you must report it to DVA immediately.
+If your DQC has been lost, stolen or damaged, you must report it to the Driver & Vehicle Agency (DVA) immediately.

 There is a £25 fee to replace and issue new cards.